AM97Y/SyntheticPassportsGenerateScript/README.md

 # SyntheticPassportsGenerateScript

-This program allows to generate dataset of RF passports for machine learning.
+This program allows to generate a dataset of RF passports for machine learning.

 ## Installation